Meet Our Team

 I enjoy collaborating with specialists, including both occupational and physical therapist.
 Under their supervision, I’ve carried out therapuetic coaching sessions that incorporate reflex development, gross-motor skills, and fine-motor acquisition.
 I have extensive experience carrying over listening programs within the clinic setting, using a variety of auditory systems.
 I’ve also worked alongside some of the top speech and language pathologist, psychologist, psychiatrist and behavioral therapist in the Fairfield County area since 2012.

-I am so excited to have the opportunity to be working with Jane and I’m looking forward to collaborating with this dynamic team of therapists.
+I am so excited to have the opportunity to be working with Kristi and collaborating with this dynamic team of therapists.

 Occupational Therapist Stamford